gambitproject/gambit/doc/pyapi.rst

       Sets the payoff to the ``pl`` th player at the outcome to the specified ``payoff``.
-Payoffs may be specified as integers or instances of :py:class:`gambit.Decimal` or :py:class:`gambit.Rational`.
+Payoffs may be specified as integers or instances of :py:class:`pygambit.Decimal` or :py:class:`pygambit.Rational`.
       Players may be specified as in :py:func:`__getitem__`.